Are you looking for a ferret flea treatment?

 - powders against fleas for floors

 Prepare a nice warm bath, a ferret-safe shampoo, and here we go.
-We don’t recommend ferret flea shampoos because there aren’t any that are 100% safe for them, they are mostly harmful to ferrets (even cats).
+We don’t recommend ferret flea shampoos because there aren’t 100% safe shampoos for them.
+Most of them are harmful to ferrets (even cats).
 Put your ferret in the bath and start scrubbing.
 Make sure to remove every flea you can see.
-Now that your ferret has endured one shampoo treatment, let him be in the water for few more minutes to drown the rest of the surviving intruders.
+Now that your ferret has endured one shampoo treatment, let him be in the water for a few more minutes to drown the rest of the surviving intruders.

 After the bath, your ferret will be squeaky clean, almost flea-free, and not in a good mood.
 Fast dry your ferret with a towel and prepare for the next step.
 Put the towel, the hammocks, and blankets from the transporter in the washing machine with the rest of the contaminated fabrics.
 This is the step you have to do before everything if you want to bathe a ferret because you have to wait at least 48 hours to put a ferret flea treatment on a ferret after his bath.

-The first thing on your to-do list is definitely ferret’s cage.
-Keep your ferret out of the room, it is a good idea to put him in a transporter until you start with the ferret flea treatment.
+The next thing on your to-do list is definitely ferret’s cage.
+Keep your ferret out of the room, it is a good idea to put him in a flea-free transporter until you start with the ferret flea treatment on your ferret.
 Remove all blankets, hammocks, and toys from the cage so you can put them in the washing machine.

 Take the cage and wash it with a cleanser that fights fleas, eggs, and larvae.
 That cleaner will probably be really strong so rinse it thoroughly to avoid any leftover chemicals on the cage.
 If you can, air out the cage after the wash.
 Don’t let your ferret in the cage yet.

 48 hours after the bath you can treat the ferret with the medicine.
-Pick the medicine that is safe for ferrets and apply it on the ferret behind the neck so your ferret can’t remove it alone.
+Pick the medicine that is safe for ferrets and apply it on the ferret behind the neck so your ferret can’t lick it.
 Later in the article, I listed ferret-safe flea medicine so you can check them there and contact your vet for a recommendation and dosage on how often to use the medicine.

-Ferret medicines can only be bought through the vet or in specialized small animal stores, you can’t get them in every store. , Don’t use it unless a ferret-experienced veterinarian approved it.
+Ferret medicines can only be bought through the vet or in specialized small animal stores, you can’t get them in every store.
+Don’t use it unless a ferret-experienced veterinarian says it is ok for your ferret.
 Apply the ferret flea medicine your vet recommended on your ferret, we don’t want those nasty bugs to come again anytime soon.
 If you have more ferrets, separate them for a short period so the liquid behind their backs dries.